artoodetoo/formToWizard/README.md

 Second, it was inherited [tutorial from iFadey][2].
 As for now, breadcrumbs is optional and plugin uses [Validation Engine][3] for step validation.
 It is not hosted on public repo too.

 I'd like to make it neat, replace hardcoded things to callbacks and options.
 And drop it to github with couple of examples.

 ### Sample code

-I prefer to use [jQuery Validation][4] plugin and see progress as "percentage line".
-In my version you can do something like that:
+To use [jQuery Validation][4] plugin and see progress as growing color bar, do something like that:

 ```js
 var $signupForm = $( '#SignupForm' );